 In January 2019, PG&E filed for reorganization under Chapter 11 of the U.S. Bankruptcy Code.
 The output of Con Edison Development's PG&E Projects is sold under PG&E PPAs.
-At December 31, 2018, Con Edison's consolidated balance sheet included \$885 million of net non-utility plant relating to the PG&E Projects, \$1,125 million of intangible assets relating to the PG&E PPAs, \$292 million of net non-utility plant of additional projects that secure the related project debt and \$1,050 million of related project debt.
-Con Edison has tested whether its net non-utility plant relating to the PG&E Projects and intangible assets relating to the PG&E PAs has been impaired.
+At December 31, 2018, Con Edison's consolidated balance sheet included \$885 million of net nonutility plant relating to the PG&E Projects, \$1,125 million of intangible assets relating to the PG&E PPAs, \$292 million of net nonutility plant relating to the PG&E Projects and intangible assets relating to the PG&E PPAs, \$292 million of net nonutility plant relating to the PG&E Projects and intangible assets relating to the PG&E PPAs has been impaired.
 Based on the test, Con Edison has determined that there was no impairment.
 For other long-lived assets or intangible assets with definite lives, Con Edison recorded \$2 million of impairment charges in 2018, and no impairment charges were recorded in 2017 or 2016.
 See "Clean Energy Businesses - Con Edison Development," in Item 1 and "Long-Lived and Intangible Assets" in Note A and "Long-term Debt" in Note C to the financial statements in Item 8.